Recovering 3D Human Mesh from Monocular Images: A Survey: Physical Plausibility

 \subsection{Contact Constraint}

 The primary purpose of contact constraints is to encourage proper contacts and penalize erroneous interpenetration.

-We start from the human-scene contact. \cite{zanfir2018monocular, ugrinovic2021body} fit a ground plane to the selected 3D ankle positions of all people in a frame, and use the estimated normal vector and a reference point fixed in the plane to penalize the ankle joints away from the plane. \cite{shi2020motionet, rempe2020contact, rempe2021humor} predict the foot contact status.
-Specifically, Rempe~\etal~\cite{rempe2020contact} design a physics-based trajectory optimization that takes the predicted foot contacts from 2D poses as input and outputs 6D center-of-mass motion, feet positions, and contact forces.
-Shi~\cite{shi2020motionet} supervise the network to infer a binary label indicating whether the foot is in contact with the ground, and encourage the velocity of foot positions to be zero in contact.
+We start with the human-scene contact. \cite{zanfir2018monocular, ugrinovic2021body} fit a ground plane to the selected 3D ankle positions of all people in a frame, and use the estimated normal vector and a reference point fixed in the plane to penalize the ankle joints away from the plane.
+In~\cite{shi2020motionet, rempe2020contact, rempe2021humor,shen2023learning}, the human-scene contact status is predicted to improve the plausibility.
+Specifically, Rempe~\etal~\cite{rempe2020contact} design a physics-based trajectory optimization that takes the predicted foot contacts from 2D poses as input and outputs 6D center-of-mass motion, feet positions, and contact forces. \rv{ The physics-based models are also used to enable full-body contacts~\cite{gartner2022differentiable} or trajectory optimization~\cite{gartner2022trajectory}. } Shi~\etal~\cite{shi2020motionet} supervise the network to infer a binary label indicating whether the foot is in contact with the ground and encourage the velocity of foot positions to be zero in contact.
 HuMoR~\cite{rempe2021humor} generates a contact probability for each joint.
-The contact probability output gives weight to an environment regularizer to ensure consistency in joint positions and joint heights among frames.
-Going beyond the flat ground, \cite{hassan2019resolving, zhang2021learning} delve deep into the vertex representation and perform scene reconstruction as the first step.
-PROX~\cite{hassan2019resolving} penalizes the contact candidate vertices of the body that are far away from the nearest 3D scene mesh vertices.
+The contact probability output gives weight to an environment regularizer to ensure consistency in joint positions and joint heights among frames. \rv{Xie~\etal~\cite{xie2021physics} exert contact forces on the feet at 4 different points and design a contact loss to penalize violation of Signorini conditions.} Going beyond the flat ground, \cite{hassan2019resolving, zhang2021learning} delve deep into the vertex representation and perform scene reconstruction as the first step.
+PROX~\cite{hassan2019resolving} penalizes the contact candidate vertices of the body far away from the nearest 3D scene mesh vertices.
 The contact term only considers body-scene proximity and thus fails to prevent the foot-ground skating problem.
-To address this issue, LEMO~\cite{zhang2021learning} decomposes the velocity of contacted vertices and regularizes the component along the scene normal to be non-negative, and component tangential to the scene to be small to prevent sliding.
+To address this issue, LEMO~\cite{zhang2021learning} decomposes the velocity of contacted vertices and regularizes the component along the scene normal to be non-negative, and the component tangential to the scene to be small to prevent sliding. \rv{ Huang~\etal~\cite{huang2022neural} propose to train a motion distribution prior with a physics simulator and introduce an interaction constraint based on signed distance fields to enforce ground contact modeling. } IPMAN~\cite{tripathi20233d} defines a stability loss based on the estimated Center of Pressure (CoP) and Center of Mass (CoM), and a ground contact loss based on the vertices' height.